April 2021/November 2023 Update

-While North Korea today may be more receptive to capitalism, it has become less receptive of the satirical cartoon.
-Today, criticism of societal trends, like the consumption of foreign media, are more likely to be targeted by bland newspaper editorials or internal directives.
+While North Korea today may be more receptive to capitalism, it has become less receptive to the satirical cartoon.
+Today, criticism of societal trends, like the consumption of foreign media, is more likely to be targeted by bland newspaper editorials or internal directives.

-Couples in North Korea today experience similar mistaken expectations, often exacerbated by differences in family class, finances, or even regional background.
+Couples in North Korea today experience similar mistaken expectations.
+This then is often exacerbated by differences in the family class, finances, or even regional background.

-For example, it is said that Pyongyang mothers often fear their sons falling for a woman from North Hamgyong.
-Hamgyong women are traditionally thought to be among the most beautiful in the peninsula, but who are also known for being tough.
-Before marriage, North Hamgyong women are said to be stunningly beautiful and charming.
-After marriage, it is said they dominate and take total control of their Pyongyang husband’s lives.
+For example, a common saying is that Pyongyang mothers often fear their sons falling for a woman from North Hamgyong.
+Hamgyong women are traditionally among the most beautiful on the peninsula.
+However, the population fame them also for being tough.

 In Vasily Grossman’s Life and Fate(1958), a character asks: “Does life have a meaning?
 Does Soviet power exist in other galaxies?”

-In April 1957, a North Korean artist imagined aliens in space observing Earth shrouded in a ring of fabric with a telescope, just months before the launch of Sputnik.
+In April 1957, a North Korean artist imagined aliens in space observing Earth shrouded in a ring of fabric with a telescope.
+Indeed, just months before the launch of Sputnik.